Shwetabhk/FIFA-World-Cup-2018-Geospatial-Visualization/README.md

 This app is made with the purpose of visualising a spatio temporal dataset of FIFA World Cup through Geospatial Visualization using map box.

-This APP runs on Python 3.6.
+This app runs on Python 3.6.
 Make sure you have Python 3.6 and pip installed.

 # Clone the Repository